 Take a Barcelona Free Tour, it’s amazing!

-Take one of many free walking tours of Barcelona.
-These tours will show you the best of the city including some hidden gems that only the locals would know about.
+One of our top Barcelona tips is to take one of the free walking tours of around the city.
+These tours will show you the best of the Barcelona, including some hidden gems that only the locals would know about.
 Tours are free but you can tip your guide if you are impressed with the service.

 Head to the hills